J-1 Visa General Superintendent Jobs

 Clarify the two-year home residency requirement early

-Some J-1 participants are subject to a two-year home-country residency requirement before applying for H-1B or permanent residence.
+Some J-1 participants are subject to a two-year home-country residency requirement before applying for H-1B visa or permanent residence.
 Confirm with your designated sponsor whether your country and funding source trigger this requirement before accepting a host placement offer.

 Prepare for SEVIS registration before program start